 Current projects include a qualitative study of how low-income African-American mothers interact with and make use of civil and criminal law enforcement and an interview-based and ethnographic project that explores youth interventions and cultural resources using an urban debate league as a case study (with Asad L. Asad).
 I am also affiliated with research teams working on projects regarding prisoner reentry, how young adults make decisions about parenting, and how parents make decisions about housing.

 I am a first-generation college graduate with degrees from Furman University, University College Dublin, Harvard University, and the Yale Law School.
 I am on the Board of Directors of the Truman Scholars Association and a resident tutor at Lowell House.
 I am also a member of the California Bar.
-In my spare time, I enjoy cooking, pottery, yoga, and singing.
 A link to my CV is here.